icon-project/icon_cli_tool/README.md

             not be able to make the transaction. you will be notified when it is possible to make a transaction with the modified fee.

-        IF YOU MISS --networkid, icli WILL USE MAINNET.
+        IF YOU MISS --networkid, icli WILL USE TESTNET.